wbudic/LifeLog/Current Development Check List.md

 ### v.2.1 SUN STABLE New Features in Works

+* Session expired should disable the log entry form.
 * Implement mapped provision of named timezones via main.inf, for towns not available in global list.
   * Javascript also needs to be updated to translate this properly.
 * &#10004; Provide office share public link for main.inf linked categories, No login required but no log creation or search is possible.